alttch/eva3/xc/drivers/phi/phi_devel.rst

 * **__help__**

 It should contain the extended PHI description and operation manual.
-May be in any variable format and use restructured text directives for the formatting.
+May be in any variable format and use restructured text directives for formatting.

 Classes and modules
 -------------------